openbraininstitute/brain-indexer/docs/multi_index.rst

 Multi Index
 ===========
 A multi-index is a hierarchy of regular indexes.
-The flavour of spatial index used by SpatialIndex is an R-tree.
+The flavour of spatial index used by brain-indexer is an R-tree.
 An R-tree is a tree and every internal node stores the combined bounding box of all its descendants.
 The leaves of the tree are the segments, somas or synapses.
 Therefore, one can imagine cutting the tree at a certain depth and storing each subtree individually.
 This isn't quite